Structure. Growth. Self-Respect.

 Is this a faith-based program?

-No. MRT is secular and focuses on ethics, accountability, and behavior change—not religion.
+No. MRT is secular and focuses on ethics, accountability, moral reasoning, and behavior change — not religion.

 Can I join if I’ve already done MRT elsewhere?